The objective of this step is to enable your device to reach mfusion for monitoring and orchestration.

-If you're using RansNet cloud mfusion to manage the device (via portal.ransnet.com), bootstrapping is not necessary.
+If you're using RansNet cloud hosted mfusion, by default, the device will automatically attempt to register to cloud mfusion (portal.ransnet.com) once it's online.
+Bootstrapping is not necessary.
 You can proceed to "Device Provisioning" section.

 However, if you're using an on-premise/private mfusion deployment, or using static WAN connection, you need to tell the device how to reach to its mfusion.
 That's where bootstrapping is required.
 You can do it via CLI commands.